 These are worthy goals but are doomed to fail as they are unrealistic, which is the most important part of goal setting.
-People lose their motivation because the goals they set themselves are unrealistic and are set too far away.
+People lose their motivation because the goals they set themselves are unrealistic and are set too far in the future.

 Exercise little but often

-Fifteen minutes of exercise a day is more than enough time to get fit and with the right exercises, can be more beneficial than lengthy training sessions (this book may help).
+15 minutes of exercise a day is more than enough time to get fit and with the right exercises, can be more beneficial than lengthy training sessions.

 Use photos of yourself